KxSystems/docs/docs/ref/save.md

 ---
+title: save, rsave
+description: save and rsave are q keywords that save global data to file or splayed to a directory.
+author: Stephen Taylor
 keywords: directory, global, kdb+, q, rsave, save, splayed, table
 ---
 # `save`, `rsave`

 _Save global data to file or splayed to a directory_

 ## `save`